top of page

 shower view of swedish hospital labor and delivery unit with bed and baby warmer as part of a hospital review by mel haley queer chicago doula

 The whole unit was remodeled in 2022 and you can see a video of a typical birthing room on their social media.
 Overall the rooms are updated and feel clean, though some of the rooms are organized on a diagonal so they tend to also feel a bit small.
 Each room has the standard pull out couch for partners in need of sleep during a long labor or induction.
+Even with the updated rooms, I wouldn't say they are anything out of the ordinary.

 Swedish has the regular amenities you can generally find at hospitals, plus you are in the city so you can always order food.
 I will say that its tricky to get a cup of coffee (that isn't Starbucks, bc boycott) so you might want to plan for overnight caffeine needs, but that tends to usually be more of a doula problem.
 Certainly not a dealbreaker.